The Uncommon Smile Doctor Customer Experience

-For the last 15 years, I built my career in marketing, advertising, and design.
-I had the pleasure to work with small teams in a boutique, intimate setting all the way up to the largest employee-owned advertising agency in the United States.
-I was able to hone my skills in many different areas working with clients all over the United States.
+For the last 15 years, I built my marketing, advertising, and design career.
+I had the pleasure of working with small teams in a boutique, intimate setting all the way up to the largest employee-owned advertising agency in the United States.
+I honed my skills in many different areas working with clients all over the United States.

-I have always had a keen desire to design everything around me, and that chance was realized after working with 5 different marketing agencies in the last 15 years.
+I have always had a keen desire to design everything around me, and that chance was realized after working with five different marketing agencies in the last 15 years.

 One of the pitfalls of any type of designer is that they’re not ingrained into the business side of their decision-making process and genuinely don’t understand the impact of their decisions or designs.

-After discussing what my next career move with Randi would be, I never dreamed it would be coming to work full-time her—Dr. Green, my wife—at Springfield Smile Doctor.
+After discussing my next career move with Randi, I never dreamed of coming to work full-time here—with Dr. Green, my wife—at Springfield Smile Doctor.

-We talked about it for 6 months before actually executing the plan, and now I am 3 years into an entirely new career field that I love.
+We talked about it for six months before actually executing the plan, and now I am 7 years into an entirely new career field that I love.

-Working with any client in the past I’ve had to adapt and become a subject matter expert, but by focusing my effort and adjusting to dental and health was a fulfilling transition.
-Not to mention we could now keep the same schedule, pick up our kiddo together from daycare.
+Working with any client in the past, I’ve had to adapt and become a subject matter expert.
+It was no different with dental and health.
+The effort of learning a completely new field and adjusting to dental and health was a fulfilling transition.

-I hear some people that say, "Man, I could never work with my wife, let alone for her."
-I tell them that I am proud to work for a strong, smart leader trailblazing her own path into whole-health physiologic dentistry and to have skills and training that people near and far are seeking.
+Some people say, "Man, I could never work with my wife, let alone for her."
+I tell them that I am proud to work for a strong, smart leader trailblazing her own path into whole-health physiologic dentistry, and she has the skills, training, and knowledge that people near and far are seeking.

-Because of this, we have grown closer together personally as we made the decision to share the same space at work together.
+Because of this, we have grown closer personally as we decided to share the same space at work together.
 We do set some boundaries about the amount of “dental speak” at home, but I relish the fact that I get to wake up every day and be a part of the process of changing and transforming someone’s life with her and the smile team.

-Now for me having the ability to see and be a part of the Smile Doctor brand for the last 8 years gives me purview to the whole process.
-In working for my wife’s premier dental practice in Springfield, Missouri, I see the impact every day for how she changes people’s lives and builds long-term relationships with her guests and patients who become part of our dental family.
+Working for my wife’s premier dental practice in Springfield, Missouri, I see the daily impact of how she changes people’s lives and builds long-term relationships with her guests and patients who become part of our dental family.

-Now about Dr. Green, and the real reason for the interview!
+Now about Dr. Green and the real reason for the interview!
 She graduated #1 in her dental class of over 30.
-She possesses multiple awards and honors, she is recognized as a successful and philanthropic female business owner and is consistently voted by her dental peers as a TopDentist in Springfield for many consecutive years.
+She possesses multiple awards and honors, she is recognized as a successful and philanthropic female business owner and has been consistently voted by her dental peers as a TopDentist in Springfield for many consecutive years.

-Before settling down in Springfield, she completed an advanced general dental residency which focused on cosmetic dentistry.
-She also helped kids in the juvenile system to better understand the importance of the impact of their oral health on their quality of life.
+Before settling in Springfield, she completed an advanced general dental residency focused on cosmetic dentistry.
+She also helped kids in a local juvenile detention system to better understand the importance of the impact of their oral health on their quality of life.

-It was after these experiences that she found herself in a suburb of Jackson, Mississippi working as an associate for another dentist in a large private dental practice.
+After these experiences, she found herself in a suburb of Jackson, Mississippi, working as an associate for another dentist in a large private dental practice.